-Any premiums paid by a natural person, to an insurance policy, if the policy covers the person against illness, injury, disability, death, or unemployment is not deductible.
+Any premiums paid by a natural person, to an insurance policy to cover the person against illness, injury, disability, death, or unemployment is not deductible.
 Any amount received or accrued in respect of these policies will be exempt from tax.